openedx-unsupported/blockstore/README.rst

 ---------------

-The easiest way to try out the "Content Libraries v2" feature along with Blockstore is to use the Tutor devstack and `this library-authoring MFE Tutor plugin <https://github.com/openedx/frontend-app-library-authoring/pull/50>`_.
+The easiest way to try out the "Content Libraries v2" feature along with Blockstore is to use the Tutor devstack and `the library-authoring MFE Tutor plugin <https://github.com/openedx/frontend-app-library-authoring/tree/master/tutor-contrib-library-authoring-mfe#readme>`_.
 See that plugin's README for details.

 -------------------------
 Running Integration Tests